New Gentoo boss reveals his hopes for Sunderland

-“Everything I heard was massively positive - great business, held in high regard by colleagues in the business, gone through some challenges, was putting its house in order, was a key stakeholder and anchor institution in Sunderland, and a lot going on now in terms of the new leadership in the city - new ownership of the football club, new chief exec, new leader of the council, all of whom are working towards a new dynamic for the city of Sunderland
+“Everything I heard was massively positive - great business, held in high regard by colleagues in the business, gone through some challenges, was putting its house in order, was a key stakeholder and anchor institution in Sunderland, and a lot going on now in terms of the new leadership in the city - new ownership of the football club, new chief exec, new leader of the council, all of whom are working towards a new dynamic for the city and of Sunderland

 “I just thought it could be a really interesting opportunity to use my experience and knowledge.

 “One of the things I am keen to do is raise the profile of Sunderland but also the North East with colleagues.

 “Opportunities in Sunderland are obviously the regeneration of the city centre, a lot based around the Vaux site but also the development of new homes in the city centre to provide that economic engine that can provide that night time and cultural economy.